dinomatic/docs.dinomatic.com/source/docs/spinoko/widgets.md

 ---

+### Blocks in Widgets

+Since WordPress 5.9 you can use theme blocks in Widget areas of your website.
+The widgets below are now called "Legacy Widgets", and it's recommended to use theme blocks instead.
+The legacy widgets work as expected though.

 ## Using Widgets

 To add a widget to footer widgets area, in your WordPress dashboard visit **Appearance** &#8594; **Widgets**.